 Pumpkin Butter

-Embrace pumpkin season with this easy to make homemade Pumpkin Butter recipe!
-Spread it on toast, mix into pancake batter, or stir it into your coffee!
+Embrace pumpkin season with this easy-to-make homemade Pumpkin Butter recipe!
+Spread it on toast, mix into pancake batter, or stir it into your coffee.
 It’s the perfect autumn-in-a-jar condiment that goes with just about anything!

 Author: Fresh Off The Grid